Complications

 Beware of masking problems

-It’s important to be aware that medication with a side effect of drowsiness can mimic or mask signs of shunt malfunction or an ETV closure.
+It’s important to be aware that medication with a side effect of drowsiness can mimic or mask signs of a shunt malfunction or an ETV closure.
 For this reason, they should be used with particular caution when given to those with hydrocephalus, especially infants and young children.

 Get to know telltale symptoms